 Second, recover from the injury to your spiritual self.

 Ioannis was raised in a devout Methodist family.
 He was sexually abused by a minister when taking confirmation classes.
 The church admitted fault, and he received some financial compensation, which he wisely invested in therapy.
 First, over a couple of years he saw a psychiatrist, who helped him to recover from trauma-related symptoms.
 Then he had sessions with a nun, a qualified social worker, who helped him regain his trust in the church as an institution.
 Ioannis said, ‘I needed to discover God as a loving father, rather than as someone harsh and judgmental.
 I gained a fresh appreciation of Jesus.
-And I needed see the church as a mixed community, including mostly good but some bad people.’
+And I needed to see the church as a mixed community, including mostly good but some bad people.’

 Recovery from abuse